VasuML07/MSNIT-CNN/README.md

 Restore Best Weights: True

-Regularization techniques help improve generalization and reduce overfitting.
+Regularization techniques improve generalization and reduce overfitting.

 📊 Expected Performance

 With sufficient training epochs:

-~98–99% accuracy on MNIST test dataset.
+~98–99% accuracy on MNIST test dataset

 (Default epochs can be increased for better results.)